fivetran/terraform-provider-fivetran/docs/data-sources/connector.md

 - `region_token_url` (String) Field usage depends on `service` value:
 	- Service `amazon_attribution`: Your Amazon Attribution token URL region.
 - `region_url` (String) Field usage depends on `service` value:
-	- Service `playvox_workforce_management`: Your Playvox Workforce Management Region URL.
+	- Service `playvox_workforce_management`: Your Playvox Workforce Management region URL.
 - `replica_id` (Number) Field usage depends on `service` value:
 	- Service `aurora`: Unique ID within the MySQL replica set.
 Must be an integer different from all other master and replica servers within the same group.
 	- Service `google_cloud_mysql`: Unique ID within the MySQL replica set.
 Must be an integer different from all other master and replica servers within the same group.